Alice Yao - AYAO Insurance

 12700 NE 124th St #9, Kirkland, WA 98034

-Just like its name, additional living expenses (ALE), also commonly known as loss of use, provides reimbursement to cover extra living costs in the events that your home is not livable due to fire or other covered perils.
+Just like its name, additional living expense coverage, also commonly known as loss of use, provides reimbursement to cover extra living costs in the events that your home is not livable due to fire or other covered perils.

-This coverage is one of the six main components of homeowners insurance policy and provides essential benefits to homeowners for unexpected costs such as hotel stays and storage units.
+This coverage is one of the six main components of homeowners insurance policy and provides essential benefits to homeowners for unexpected costs such as hotel stays and extra cost of meals.

-In the event that a covered loss occurs, ALE will take care of additional expenses related to the following:
+In the event that a covered loss occurred, this coverage will take care of the following list of additional costs that are above your normal daily expenses:

 On some policies, a predetermined fixed daily limit is specified to cover daily expenses.
 On other policies, there is no specified daily limit, but rather a specified period of time.